Lung

-The lungs are the primary organs of the respiratory system in humans and most other animals, including some snails and a small number of fish.
-In mammals and most other vertebrates, two lungs are located near the backbone on either side of the heart.
-Their function in the respiratory system is to extract oxygen from the air and transfer it into the bloodstream, and to release carbon dioxide from the bloodstream into the atmosphere, in a process of gas exchange.
-The pleurae, which are thin, smooth, and moist, serve to reduce friction between the lungs and chest wall during breathing, allowing for smooth and effortless movements of the lungs.
+The lungs are the primary organs of the respiratory system in many animals, including humans.
+In mammals and most other tetrapods, two lungs are located near the backbone on either side of the heart.
+Their function in the respiratory system is to extract oxygen from the atmosphere and transfer it into the bloodstream, and to release carbon dioxide from the bloodstream into the atmosphere, in a process of gas exchange.
 Respiration is driven by different muscular systems in different species.
-Mammals, reptiles and birds use their different muscles to support and foster breathing.
-In earlier tetrapods, air was driven into the lungs by the pharyngeal muscles via buccal pumping, a mechanism still seen in amphibians.
-In humans, the main muscle of respiration that drives breathing is the diaphragm.
-The lungs also provide airflow that makes vocal sounds including human speech possible.
+Mammals, reptiles and birds use their musculoskeletal systems to support and foster breathing.
+In early tetrapods, air was driven into the lungs by the pharyngeal muscles via buccal pumping, a mechanism still seen in amphibians.
+In humans, the primary muscle that drives breathing is the diaphragm.
+The lungs also provide airflow that makes vocalisation including speech possible.